jonnonz1/nz-statute-book/acts/public/2015/standards-and-accreditation-act-2015.md

 ### 12 Functions of Board
 (1) The functions of the Board are to—
-  (a) approve or decline proposals for persons to be members of standards development committees:
+  (a) approve or decline proposals for persons to be appointed or removed as members of standards development committees:
-  (b) approve or decline proposals for persons to be chairpersons of standards development committees:
+  (b) approve or decline proposals for persons to be appointed or removed as chairpersons of standards development committees:
-  (c) approve or decline proposals for persons to be members of development committees of other standards organisations:
+  (c) approve or decline proposals for persons to be appointed or removed as members of development committees of other standards organisations:
   (d) approve or decline proposed new New Zealand Standards:
   (e) adopt or decline to adopt other standards organisations' standards as New Zealand Standards:
   (f) approve or decline modifications to New Zealand Standards: